How much does an abortion cost?

 Here’s some state-by-state information on abortion coverage:

-- In 10 states — Idaho, Indiana, Kansas, Kentucky, Michigan, Missouri, Nebraska, North Dakota, Oklahoma and Utah — no insurance plan, public or private, is allowed to cover abortion, with limited exceptions for rape, incest or to save the pregnant person’s life.
+- In 10 states — Idaho, Indiana, Kansas, Kentucky, Michigan, Missouri, Nebraska, North Dakota, Oklahoma, and Utah — no insurance plan, public or private, is allowed to cover abortion, with limited exceptions for rape, incest or save the pregnant person’s life.

 Where are abortions available?